AspieSoft/SpecialModificationsForLinux/readme.md

 1. Download and Extract the SpecialModifications.tar.gz

+2. Open the folder and double click "install.sh" to install the script for the first time

 2. Open the folder and double click "run.sh" to start the script

 3. Click "Run In Terminal" (if asked)